basak/syncthing-git-versioning/README.rst

 License, v.
 2.0.
 A copy of the license is include the file ``LICENSE`` in the source repository, or you can obtain it from https://mozilla.org/MPL/2.0/.

+An an exception, files found anywhere under ``apparmor.d/`` are distributed under the terms of tthe GNU General Public License, version 3.
+See the file ``COYPING`` in that directory for the licence text.

 .. _Syncthing: https://syncthing.net/
 .. _git-annex: https://git-annex.branchable.com/
 .. _git-annex-config(1): https://git-annex.branchable.com/git-annex-config/